 Double-click a library name in the Project Interpreter to install, update, or revert a library.
 In the case of a new user, they will probably want to revert their tornado library.
 The screenshot below shows how to select version 4.5.2—even if you have a later version—and install that package in PyCharm.

-Figure 3.6 – Reverting to tornado version 4.5.2 (may not be needed)
+Figure 3.6 – Reverting to tornado version 4.5.2 or Mesa 0.8.3

 Finally, if your libraries appear to have successfully installed to the same directory that runs the desired version of Python as configured in your IDE, but you still get import errors, you may need to restart your computer.